VallapuArjun/cloud-computing-projects/shell scripting/README.md

 # shell scripting

-* A shell script is a computer program designed to be run by the Unix/Linux shell.
+* shell scripting is set of linux commands used to perform the operations
-* A shell is a command-line interpreter and typical operations performed by shell scripts include file manipulation, program execution, and printing text.

 # Linux commands
 * cd-change directory